Prelude – Earthly Awakening

 ” English is considered both a clever language and the end language . “

-En d glish – ” glish ” represents an archaic word meaning language
+En glish – ” glish ” does represent an archaic word meaning language

 .